asciidoctor/kramdown-asciidoc/spec/fixtures/ul/compound-separated.md

   await git.init(repo)
   ```

-  This is equivalent to the following commmand:
+  This is equivalent to the following command:

       $ git init project